Articles in this section

 2. Input the ENTER key

-Using the cheat sheet, we know that the command code for Complete Order is "sh0004".
-Begin by selecting the first tile by clicking outside the small blank rectangle:
+The command code for Complete Order is "sh0004".
+Select the first tile by clicking outside the small blank rectangle:

 adaptive28.png